 The splenic tumor has ruptured and may involve the lymph nodes.

 At stage 3, the cancer has spread to the lymph nodes and other tissues.

 When to Euthanize a Dog with Hemangiosarcoma

-Unless your dog is diagnosed with signs of dermal hemangiosarcoma, the long-term prognosis is poor.
 The decision to euthanize a dog does not come easily, but it should be weighed with the dog’s quality of life.
 The most unfortunate thing with hemangiosarcoma is that it is often diagnosed at a late stage when it is more difficult to treat.

 When considering quality of life, determine whether your dog is still able to do the things he/she did before.
 Consider the following:

 Is your dog in pain and, if so, are medications able to alleviate some of that?

 Is your dog still eating or able to keep food and water down?